US Supreme Court asked to review W.Va. judicial impeachments

 The U.S. Supreme Court is being asked to review a decision that derailed impeachment trials for West Virginia Supreme Court justices.

-House of Delegates Speaker Roger Hanshaw says the intent of Tuesday's filing is not to seek permission to restart impeachment proceedings.
-He says it's to correct legal errors in the decision.
+House of Delegates Speaker Roger Hanshaw said the intent of Tuesday's filing was not to seek permission to restart impeachment proceedings.
+He said it's to correct legal errors in the decision.

-Several justices were impeached in August over questions involving lavish office renovations that evolved into accusations of corruption, incompetence and neglect of duty.
+"Should a future Legislature need to begin impeachment proceedings against an elected official who has betrayed the public trust, we need to make sure it is able to act and not have its hands tied by this defective decision," Hanshaw said in a statement.

-A temporary panel of judges ruled that the impeachment violated the separation-of-powers doctrine and that the Legislature lacked jurisdiction to pursue trials.
+Justice Margaret Workman, Beth Davis, Allen Loughry and Justice Beth Walker were impeached in August over questions involving lavish office renovations that evolved into accusations of corruption, incompetence and neglect of duty.
+Some of the justices were accused of abusing their authority by failing to rein in excessive spending.

 Digital Access For Only $0.99